 I acquired the Baby Q Q1000 from Myer when they had a special on a few weeks back for $289, normally they are around the $320-$330 price range.
 The Baby Q was purchased for camping mainly, and events where a small BBQ would come in handy.
 My old man has a Q2000 (The big guy) and it’s a great BBQ to use, whether it be for smoking meats, or just simply grilling them.

-Once it was home, it was an easy assembly and you simply need a Philips Screw Driver.
+Once it was home it was an easy assembly, you just need a Philips Screw Driver.
 The new grill and flat plate, being cast iron, was then lightly oiled with Extra Virgin Olive Oil and then with low heat, was left running for 15 minutes, to burn the new BBQ in.
 Once this was completed, a quick wipe down and it was boxed back up.

 It uses a normal LPG gas bottle, with the POL fitting.
 BCF sells a 4kg bottle which is more than enough gas for a week away, with it being used for dinner and breakfast.